Student Associates

 Doctoral Candidate, Geography, York University

 Josh is broadly interested in social and political theory with the programmatic view of effecting positive social change.
 While Josh’s BA was in Criminology, his MA was in macroeconomics and sociology.
 His MA thesis focused on capitalist dynamics in the post-war US economy.
 His areas of concentration are political economic theory and empirical research guiding by this tradition of thought, with an emphasis on the relationship between the role of state-backed military spending on arms production and crisis formation.
-Josh’s research examines this relationship at a theoretical and philosophical level, in concrete terms in the global-historical sense and in the empirical context if the ‘space-economies’ of contemporary India and the US.
+Josh’s research examines this relationship at a theoretical and philosophical level, in concrete terms in the global-historical sense and in the empirical context if the ‘space-economies’ of contemporary India and the U.S.

 Keywords: Political economy; crisis theory; state theory; military spending and arms production